w3c/i18n-tests/README.md

 # i18n-tests
 This repository contains most of the tests created for use with the W3C Internationalization test suite and others that are more interactive in nature.
-The majority test international features of W3C specifications, but there are others that just explore browser support for certain international features.
+The majority test international features of W3C specifications, but there are others that just explore browser and font support for certain international features.

 There are two main types of test:
 1. standard tests written in HTML files that are accessed via the i18n test suite, and